orgua/shepherd_v2_planning/11_concept_hw_cape.rst

 shepherd Cape
     - add fixed & robust power-connector and possibility to switch system on/off, reverse-polarity-detection
     - external (SMA) connector for PPS (in addition to Link from GPS), possible switch / level-changer -> record via PRU
+    - power stage:
+        - remove / untie EH-recording (and mppt-conv) -> recorder can stay on pcb or be even modularized)
+        - EH-recording after Converter not absolutely needed
-    - bridge dc-converter and capacitor (to allow emulation with the one EMU-V-DAC)
+        - current load solution seem a bit overkill and brings non-linearity with the LEDs
+        - simplify "emulator" power-stage with virtual Converter
     - easier (dis)assembly by reducing / removing pin-header-forwarding (only take what is needed)
-        - reduce or bundle pins to shepherd (or another way to make disassembly easier)
+        - reduce or bundle pins to shepherd (or another way to make disassembly easier) -> used pins don't have to be forwarded
+        - using a pointy thin rod that can get between pin-rows helps to non-destructive get cape off
     - compatibility with and optimization for beagle AI (dedicated concept-file)
     - addressable i2c - flash storage for calibration and distinction
         - all flashes can share same bus, shepherd gets first address, target second, ...
-    - current load solution seem a bit overkill and brings non-linearity with the LEDs

 Energy-Recorder/Emulator:
     - easiest case: replay / emulation could "just" rely on voltage-DAC and target-current-draw measurement?